-From the mysterious to the gruesome to the downright bizarre, there's something about a murder story that sucks us in... but if it's based on a real life story, that adds an even more chilling dimension.
-Here are six of the best.
+There's something about a crime novel that sucks us in... but if it's based on a real life story, that adds an even more chilling dimension.
+Here are six of the best

 Award-winning, shape-shifting, readers' favourite Denise Mina takes us to Glasgow to tell the story of William Watt, whose family has been murdered, leaving him wrongly accused of their killing.
 As he begins a hunt to find the real killer, it seems that Peter Manuel is the only man with any answers.
 And so he agrees to meet him.
 Based on the 1950s true story featuring the same cast, Mina's grisly tale paints a dark and dangerous picture of a time when justice certainly couldn't be taken for granted.
 If you're not sure whether to embark upon this grim journey, try seeing what Ian Rankin has to say about it - he's a serious fan.